xoxograce15/WeaponDetectionSystem/README.md

-This implimentation for a Weapon Detection System based on YOLOv7
+This is an implimentation for a Weapon Detection System based on YOLOv7.

+we'll be uploading the files soon!